-Coffey was quietly one of the most impressive freshman in America.
+Coffey was quietly one of the most impressive freshmen in America.
 He was second on the Gophers in scoring (12.2) and assists (3.1), while routinely drawing contact and getting to the line.
 Though a bit on the thin side, he plays with a toughness that will bode well while his body develops.
 This is going to be a huge year for Coffey.

 53. Jalan West (Northwestern State, Senior Guard)

 Some players feel like they’ve been in college forever, and others like West actually have been.
-After suffering another serious leg injury, West was granted his seventh year of eligibility.
+After suffering another serious leg injury West was granted his seventh year of eligibility.
 The last full year he played, West scored 20.0 points, 7.7 assists, 2.1 steals, and shot a 42% on 6.4 threes a game.
 I’m a big fan of West’s resilience and talent when he’s on the floor.
-Hopefully he can stay there this year.
+Hopefully, he can stay there this year.

 52. Andrew Jones (Texas, Sophomore Guard)